 An electric transformer can be as large as the fenced-in transformers for whole facilities, or they may be small enough to be tucked away in household appliances such as light fixtures.
 Electric transformers are necessary when there is a voltage difference between an electronic component or appliance and an electrical power supply.
 Safety is of the utmost concern in such situations, since using a voltage that is too high or too low to power a device can cause serious problems.
 Excessive voltage can cause device failure or destruction; in severe cases, over-voltage can cause fires and can expose users to powerful electric shocks.
 In the case of under-voltage, voltage deficiency can also cause device failure.

 Instrument transformers, including current transformers, accurately measure and monitor power voltage as it is transmitted proportionally through the primary and secondary coils.
 Step down transformers convert higher voltages to lower voltages by having fewer secondary coil windings, while step up transformers' higher number of secondary coil windings allow them to convert lower voltages to higher output voltages.
 Toroidal transformers are donut-shaped transformers that are highly space efficient and excellent for reducing electromagnetic interference; inductors limit the amount of AC flow to an appliance or transient application while suppressing high frequency noise, similar to toroids.
 Isolation transformers decouple two circuits, allowing AC power to move from one device to another without the two circuits connecting; this is achieved by having the primary and secondary coils not directly connected.
-Inverters are capable of converting direct current voltage (DC) to alternating current voltage (AC), while pulse transformers create the electrical surges that are used in telecommunication and detail logic applications such as camera flashes, radar equipment and particle acceleration.
+Inverters are capable of converting direct current voltage (DC) to alternating current voltage (AC), while electric pulse transformers create the electrical surges that are used in telecommunication and detail logic applications such as camera flashes, radar equipment and particle acceleration.
 In addition, zig zag transformers are special-purpose 3-phase transformers that are intended for use in providing earthing for ungrounded electrical systems as well as filtering and controlling harmonic currents.
 You can find a list of suppliers of zig zag transformers here.